RETURNING TO OUR SPACE

 DO PROTOCOLS APPLY TO ARTISTS AND STAFF?

-Vaccination and testing protocols are in place for all artists, staff, and crew.
+Protocols remain in place for all artists, staff, and crew such as vaccination requirements and testing.
 If you are an artist or performer looking for information about requirements for your event, please work with your company or presenter to confirm requirements.

 WHAT IF I HAVE RECENTLY BEEN EXPOSED TO COVID-19?